HaraldoFilho/WiFi-Authority/README.md

 **_WiFi Authority_** is a WiFi management app with the following features:
 - List all WiFi Networks configured on the device
+- Give a description to the configured networks
 - Add new networks to the device
 - Exclude networks from device
 - Forget password of a network